 The cost of your small business insurance package would vary, of course, by the type of coverage your small business requires.

-To learn more, read What kinds of insurance does a small business need?
+To learn more about these packages, read What kinds of insurance does a small business need?